- Detection-based IT security solutions have never worked, and will never work.

 Bromium enables several applications to run on the same hardware, completely isolated and independent of each other.
 “Isolate, contain, and control” secures your most vulnerable assets – your endpoints.

-We’ll show you how to protect intellectual property and customer data by stopping threats that attack the endpoint.
-You’ll find out:
+View the on-demand webinar (below) to learn how to streamline your security stack to take advantage of segmentation.
+You’ll see how to protect intellectual property and customer data by stopping threats that attack the endpoint:

 - Why detection-based solutions are failing